 - Add an interest form for capturing leads

 #3 – YouTube – This Google property receives more than 1 billion unique visitors every month.
-If you are looking to increase brand awareness, you’d be hard-pressed not to turn to this megaphone to amplify your message.
+If you are looking to increase brand awareness, you’d be hard-pressed not to turn to this megaphone to amplify your content and message.

 As part of the Content Marketing Trends 2013, a recent survey showed that 55% of respondents use video as part of their marketing mix.
 This figure is only going to go up.
 Cisco revealed in another report that video traffic will account for 69% of overall Internet traffic in four years’ time up from 57% in 2012.